Pittsburgh Mission Memoirs

 Little known fact: I prefer my scripture study in the evening.
 Peace and quiet, plenty of time (I believe that sacrificing sleep for The Lor...

-• Missionary Slim finds a Golden Contact (Week 35 in Pennsylvania, Week 17 in Pittsburgh, PA)
+• Missionary Slim receives a Polish hello (Week 40 in Pennsylvania, Week 4 in Washington, PA)

 © Pittsburgh Mission Memoirs